montahaee/DP/README.md

 # Design Patterns Repository

-Welcome to the Welcom to <a href="https://en.wikipedia.org/wiki/Software_design_pattern">Design patterns</a> Design Patterns Repository!
+Welcom to <a href="https://en.wikipedia.org/wiki/Software_design_pattern">Design patterns</a> Repository!
 This repository is dedicated to exploring and understanding design patterns in software development.

 ## What are Design Patterns?